ful1e5/apple_cursor/README.md

 ##### `yarn render` aberration

-Here are the default commands we used for generating the Bibata's bitmaps and packed them into `yarn render`:
+Here are the default commands we used for generating the macOS bitmaps and packed them into `yarn render`:

 ```bash
 npx cbmp -d 'svg/bigsur' -n 'macOS-BigSur' -bc '#000000' -oc '#FFFFFF'